Pitts has left a legacy, and with her death, left a hole in Vicksburg's heart - The Vicksburg Post

 In addition to the mission trips and medical/dental clinic, Operation Christmas Child was another project Pitts was devoted to.

-She brought the ministry to FBC more than two decades years ago and served as the area coordinator.
+She brought the ministry to FBCV more than two decades ago and served as the area coordinator.

 Pitts at times even traveled to countries where the Operation Christmas Child boxes were given to excited children.